 Daniel Libeskind’s third, and likely final, iteration of his concept for the former site of the Eden Cinema was revealed to the public yesterday.
 The new pyramidal design was confirmed by the Regional Committee with two abstentions from City Council Member Elad Malka and Deputy Mayor Ofer Berkowitz.

 According to the official release, “the studio chose a tapering form to allow maximum light to fall on the public plaza below and to create ample open space surrounding the structure.
 Referencing Jerusalem’s existing architectural language, the façade features a geometric pattern composed of Jerusalem stone and glass.
-The pattern and relief of the façade refers to traditional, local typologies while also fulfilling contemporary functions.
+The pattern and relief of the façade refer to traditional, local typologies while also fulfilling contemporary functions.
 At street-level, an arched colonnade connects the public plaza to the inner shopping arcade.”

-“The Pyramid mediates between ancient traditions and myths, while providing a 21st century reinterpretation of that great form,” said architect Daniel Libeskind.
+“The Pyramid mediates between ancient traditions and myths while providing a 21st-century reinterpretation of that great form,” said architect Daniel Libeskind.
 “The design complements the context and gives the neighborhood a vibrant public space in the heart of the ancient city.”

 British firm Foster + Partners, in collaboration with YBGSNA, was tasked with manifesting the center’s mission of interdisciplinary creativity and interaction.
 To achieve this, a 10,500 sqm. structure was designed to connect parallel wings that house 28 laboratories with ‘social hubs’ that allow for the free flow of ideas.
 Additional elements not commonly associated with a research institution – like an art gallery – further add to the cultural dimension of the space.

 Part of the building’s demonstration of human achievement is embodied in its sustainable construction.
-Situated east to west, daily solar gain is kept to a minimum.
+Situated east to west, the daily solar gain is kept to a minimum.
 A metal screen (meant to evoke neural framework) envelopes the structure, providing shade and reducing heat.
 Passive cooling is supplied through a retractable plastic canopy over the atrium.
 A series of citrus trees and a water feature complete the microclimate.

-Additional building features include a 200-seat auditorium, a library and a café.
+Additional building features include a 200-seat auditorium, a library, and a café.